Deep fried turkey - familyguidecentral.com

 Keep a fire extinguisher nearby and never leave the frying equipment unattended.

-Step 3: Use the right size turkey
+3. Use the right size turkey

 Make sure that the turkey fits in your deep fryer.
 The best way to do this is to measure the diameter of the basket for your deep fryer.